Grab says to invest $2 billion in Indonesia using funds from SoftBank

 SoftBank will also help Grab build a second headquarters in the Indonesian capital of Jakarta, Son said.

-In March, SoftBank put in nearly $1.5 billion through its Vision Fund, as the Southeast Asian firm extended a fundraising drive ongoing since acquiring the Southeast Asian operations of U.S. rival Uber Technologies Inc (UBER.N) last year.
+In March, SoftBank put in nearly $1.5 billion through its Vision Fund, as the Southeast Asian firm extended a fundraising drive ongoing since acquiring the Southeast Asian operations of U.S. rival Uber Technologies Inc last year.

 Grab could not be immediately reached for comment on Monday.
 In its statement, it said it has invested over $1 billion in Indonesia since 2017.